Exequitho/ews-academic-dashboard-bachelor-final-project/README.md

 ### **Findings & Insights**

 **1. Data Integration & System Reliability**
-* Through robust data cleaning using Python, I successfully consolidated multiple datasets that were previously isolated. **Black Box Testing** confirmed a **100% success rate across 16 interactive features** (including complex slicers for Batch, Semester, and Academic Advisor), proving the system's technical stability. [cite: 1]
+* Through robust data cleaning using Python, I successfully consolidated multiple datasets that were previously isolated. **Black Box Testing** confirmed a **100% success rate across 16 interactive features** (including complex slicers for Batch, Semester, and Academic Advisor), proving the system's technical stability.

 **2. Stakeholder Usability & Data Quality Gaps**
 * During Qualitative Usability Testing with **Misna Asqia** and **Bu Shelly**, the dashboard effectively served its core purpose.
-However, the high-level visualization exposed underlying data entry issues from the source system—specifically, **2 students were identified with null (missing) Academic Advisor (PA) data** that had previously gone unnoticed in the manual SISKA system. [cite: 1]
+However, the high-level visualization exposed underlying data entry issues from the source system—specifically, **2 students were identified with null (missing) Academic Advisor (PA) data** that had previously gone unnoticed in the manual SISKA system.
-* Learnability was high; as noted by **Bu Shelly**, once the filter interactions were briefly explained, the users could navigate the dashboard and execute complex queries seamlessly. [cite: 1]
+* Learnability was high; as noted by **Bu Shelly**, once the filter interactions were briefly explained, the users could navigate the dashboard and execute complex queries seamlessly.

 ---